Lab 7: Strings, ASCII Encoding, and Formatting

 Example test cases:

-You should put these test cases and more into a function that tests this function.
+You should put these test cases and more, as appropriate into a function that tests this function.

 After making sure the "typical" behavior works, add error handling: